Skip to main content

 Chat ID{{ body "message.chat.id" }}The chat/conversation identifier

-When a user doesn’t have credentials stored, we need to check if they’re sending a /save_creds command.
+Type: javascript When a user doesn’t have credentials, this action parses the incoming message to check if they’re sending a /save_creds command.

 function servflowRun(vars) {